Attempts to design machines smarter than humans aren’t new.

 Machine Learning helps in cases where traditional programming falls flat, and these cases generally fall into one of the two categories.

 As the name implies, Classification concerns labeling things correctly, while Prediction aims to correct future projections, given a large enough data set of past values.

 Some interesting applications of Machine Learning are:

-Which is why we use Machine Learning.
-We show the system millions of spam messages and non-spam messages, and let it figure out the rest.
-This was the secret behind Gmail’s incredibly good spam filters that rocked personal email in the early 2000s!
+This is why we use Machine Learning.
+We show the system millions of spam messages and non-spam messages and let it figure out the rest.
+This was the secret behind Gmail’s excellent spam filters that rocked personal email in the early 2000s!